vaskardahal/Databases/DataWarehousing.md

 * If the BK is composed of meaningful code, the code should be split and each code stored in separate column (dimension attribute).
 ### Hierarchies in Dimension Table

+## Data to work on
+1. Walmart Case Study
+2.